massimoaria/pubmedR/README.md

  # $ AU_CO : chr  "NA" "NA" "NA" "NA" ...
  # $ AU1_CO: chr  "NA" "NA" "NA" "NA" ...
 ```

+### An overview to the collection using bibliometrix

 Now, we can use some bibliometrix functions to get an overview of the bibliographic collection.

+bibliometrix is an R-tool for quantitative research in scientometrics and bibliometrics that includes all the main bibliometric methods of analysis (https://CRAN.R-project.org/package=bibliometrix, https://bibliometrix.org/, https://github.com/massimoaria/bibliometrix).

 First, we install and load the bibliometrix package: